bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

   - This magical trap is set off if a creature with an Intelligence score or 5 or more comes within 20 feet of the door, targeting that creature.
   - The target must succeed on a DC 21 Constitution save, or be reduced to 0 hit points.
   - A creature reduced to 0 hit points in this way has disadvantage on death saving throws as the lingering radiation sucks away their life force.
-- Barring antimagic or using the trap’s single remaining charge, there is no way to disarm this trap.
+- Barring antimagic or using the trap's single remaining charge, there is no way to disarm this trap.
 - The trap, after thousands of years, has come to the end of its ability to recharge, though it can affect one additional creature before its necromantic power completely fades.
 - The door is locked, and its mechanism has not aged well - making it difficult to open.
   - It requires a DC15 Lockpicking check made with disadvantage.